nateyolles/aem-sling-pipes-layouts/README.md

 # AEM Sling Pipes Configurations/Layouts/Recipes

 This project contains [Apache Sling Pipes](https://sling.apache.org/documentation/bundles/sling-pipes.html) configurations for Adobe Experience Manager.
 These configurations could potentially be useful for an AEM project.
-Hopefully they'll at least be helpful examples what can be done with Sling Pipes.
+Hopefully they'll at least be helpful examples of what can be accomplished with Sling Pipes.

 ## Pipe Configurations